roger-zhang-eng/Exercise1/README.md

 ## Basic function
 - Locate user current position by CoreLocation.
 - Get Cafe Shop JSON data by RestKit.
+- Display cafe shop informatioin in TableView, and sorted by distance.
 - Display cafe shop location in the MapView by MapKit.

 Note: The map display in TableViewCell is just snapshot.
 However, the map in 'Cafe Shops Map' View can support user tap and zoom in/out operations.